Ph.D. in

 Coursework

-Students are required to take four courses from Group A:
+Students are required to take the following core courses:

 DAV 721 | Quantitative Research Methods in Aviation | 3 |